-Smart Systems Technologies Certificate
+Smart Systems Technologies Certificate The Program

-The demand remains high for positions within the smart systems industries.
-Gaining the technical skills that translate to advanced manufacturing will give you an edge when seeking employment in this quickly evolving field.
+Both regional and national demand remains high for positions within the smart systems industries.
+Our paid co-op work experience requirement helps you gain technical skills in advanced manufacturing that give you a competitive edge when seeking employment in this quickly evolving field.

-FLCC's Smart Systems Technologies certificate provides technical skills and an in-demand education to increase your career options and generate new opportunities.
-Our faculty are committed to preparing you for job openings across a wide spectrum of high-tech industries, including automation control, electronics manufacturing, food processing, nanotechnology, and renewable energy.
+FLCC's Smart Systems Technologies certificate provides practical experience and an in-demand education to increase your career options and generate new opportunities.
+Our faculty prepare you for job openings across a wide range of high-tech industries, including automation control, electronics manufacturing, food processing, nanotechnology, and renewable energy.

 As a student in this program, you are required to complete a minimum of 25 credit hours with a grade point average of no lower than C (2.0).
-For this certificate, you must successfully complete: